- How To Teach Art: What Qualifications Do You Need?

 Logically, to teach art in a college or university, you would probably be called on to furnish a doctoral degree.

-In addition to your personal development - your successful completion of one or more art degree programmes, you will be required to earn a teaching certificate - your PGCE (Post Graduate Certificate of Education).
+In addition to your personal development - your successful completion of one or more art degree programs, you will be required to earn a teaching certificate

 While still in school, you might ask your teachers or lecturers if you may lead a session or two.
-You may also consider tutoring as this is a valid example of teaching experience!
+You may also consider tutoring, as this is a good example of teaching experience!

 Please note that you must document your tutoring experience.
 In this case, the best proof of your ability as a tutor/teacher would be student testimonials... and Superprof's tutoring platform provides a utility for students to legitimately and publicly praise their teachers!

 If your ambitions are to teach in an art school, don't despair!

 Indeed, becoming a certified teacher of art is challenging.
 First you must ensure your own development as an artist - and that education doesn't come cheap.